ClarityNLP/ClarityNLP/docs/developer_guide/local-nlp-setup.rst

 Run Flask app
 ^^^^^^^^^^^^^

-ClarityNLP uses Flask as the web framework that provides the API endpoints.
+ClarityNLP uses Flask as the underlying web framework.
 From the ``ClarityNLP/nlp`` directory, launch the web server as follows:
 ::
    export FLASK_APP=api.py
    python3 ./api.py